The Island Where Boats Don't Dock: Getting to and Loving Koh Lipe

 The neighboring island of Koh Adang is a 10-minute longtail ride from Sunrise Beach (THB 100-200).
 The hike to the viewpoint takes 40 minutes — challenging, steep, and worth every drop of sweat.

 From the top: Koh Lipe spread below like a green jewel in turquoise water.
 Other islands of the Tarutao archipelago scattered across the Andaman Sea.
-The Pirate Waterfall halfway up is a good rest stop.
+The Pirate Waterfall halfway up makes a good rest stop.

 Bring water, wear proper shoes, and start early before the heat.